0tickpulse/tick-ts-utils/README.md

 ## 📖 Usage

-After installing the package, you can import the functions you want to use.
+After installing the package, you can import the things you want to use.

 ```ts
 import { emptyFunction } from "tick-ts-utils";